Week 1: Tiptoeing into mindfulness

 The rest of the class passes with us discussing what mindfulness is and what it isn't.
 It is not a relaxation technique, it is not about being without thought, and unfortunately it does not need to be pleasant.
-Mindfulness, we are told, is about being here, in the present, even when that present is unpleasant.
+Mindfulness, we are told, is about being here without judgment, in the present, even when that present is unpleasant.

 Ultimately mindfulness is about practice; constantly bringing your mind back to the here and now every time it wanders off to the past or the future.
 Establishing our practice outside of the course will be our challenge; fitting in our exercises and reading into already busy lives.

 Three days later, I've already struggled to find the time to do my guided meditation, but I've been fitting in the exercises whenever I can.
 Today after exercising at the gym, I found a spot in the corner, closed my eyes and started to focus on my breathing, the post exercise glow adding a sense of calm and peacefulness.

 Week 2: Wandering off and coming back

 As our instructor tells us to focus on our feet, on our toes, then on our ankles, I'm reminded of a poem by Henry Reed, "Naming of Parts", To-day we have naming of parts.
 Yesterday, we had daily cleaning.
 And to-morrow morning...

 We continue to name our parts, and I struggle to keep my ankle joint in mind.
 It takes me until my knees for my mind to stop actively resisting my attempts at remembering where my lower legs are.
 There is a word for this sensation, proprioception.
 This is your ability to sense the relative positions of neighbouring parts of your body.
 But I find that maintaining focus in the body scan meditation is difficult to achieve.
 I keep wandering off to think about last night's events, or my next coaching session, even what words I'll write in this blog.